Ballater: Royal connection

-Balmoral Castle, the British Royal Family's holiday home, lies 7 mi west, and the family has visited the town frequently since the time of Queen Victoria.
+Balmoral Castle, the British royal family's holiday home, lies 7 mi west, and the family has visited the town frequently since the time of Queen Victoria.
 Birkhall lies 1 mi southwest of Ballater.
 Victoria Barracks is used by the Royal Guard for the castle.

-For decades, local stores had Royal Warrants bestowed upon them.
+For decades, local stores had royal warrants bestowed upon them.
 Five years after the death of Queen Elizabeth The Queen Mother, who had granted them, the warrants lapsed and, to the chagrin of many townsfolk and especially shop owners, they were not renewed.
-Shops which still display the arms marking the royal warrant include the butchers, H. M. Sheridan.
+Shops which still display the arms marking the royal warrant include the butchers H. M. Sheridan.

 In September 2022, following the death of Queen Elizabeth II, the cortège bearing her coffin passed through the village, on its way to Edinburgh.

 Climate

 A Met Office weather station collects weather data at Balmoral, just over 7 mi west of Ballater.
-Like the most of Scotland and the British Isles, Ballater experiences a maritime climate with cool summers and mild winters.
+Like most of Scotland and the British Isles, Ballater experiences a maritime climate with cool summers and mild winters.
 Its upland position means temperatures throughout the year are cooler than lower-lying areas, and snowfall more plentiful during winter months.